 Dining out with celiac disease is overwhelming and stressful.
 And it can also help you keep some kind of normalcy in your social life.
 Here are some bonus tips to help make you experience dining out better:

-To wrap this post up I just want to give some words of caution when it comes to dining with celiac.
+To wrap up this post I want to give some words of caution when it comes to dining with celiac.

 First, never take anyone else’s word for the celiac safety of a restaurant.
 People’s recommendations can be a helpful starting place, but you always want to double check the safety of a restaurant for yourself.
 Menus change, employees change, and people have varying knowledge and skill levels, so always double-check for yourself.